About

 If the current model feels fragmented, start there.

-That usually reveals more about the next step than a generic RFP ever will.
+That single framing tends to reveal more about the real next step than a scoped RFP ever does.

 Start a conversation